 2. When you open it for the first time, click OK in the message that appears.

-3. In the sidebar on the left, control-click (right-click) On My Mac and then choose New Group.
+3 In the left sidebar, right-click (control-click or two-finger tap) On My Mac and then choose New Group.

-4. Control-click New Group and then choose Import.
+4. Right-click New Group and then choose Import.
 Import the CSV file that you want to convert.

-6. Control-click New Group and then choose Export.
+6. Right-click New Group and then choose Export.

-7. In the conversion dialog that appears, click Save.
+7. In the conversion dialog that appears, select vCard from the Format menu and click Save.

 1. Download and install ContactsMate.